sitMCella/azure-visualization/README.md

 # Azure Entra ID Groups membership visualization

-This project provides a visualization tool for the Azure Entra ID Groups membership.
+This project provides a visualization tool for the Azure Entra ID Groups membership .

 The solution consists of an automation running in one Azure Function App that retrieves the Users and Groups from Azure Entra ID using a Service Principal Account (App Registration),